ovh/the-bastion/doc/sphinx/plugins/restricted/accountModify.rst

    If enabled, this account can only use ``--osh`` commands, and can't connect anywhere through the bastion

-.. option:: --mfa-any yes|no
+.. option:: --pubkey-auth-optional yes|no

-   Control the ingress login requirements for pubkey and pam (when a password and/or TOTP is set).
+   Make the public key optional on ingress for the account (default is 'no').

-                                               When disabled, the user needs pubkey AND pam, this is the default.
+                                               When enabled the public key part of the authentication becomes optional when a password and/or TOTP is defined, allowing to login with just the password/TOTP.
+If no password/TOTP is defined then the public key is the only way to authenticate, because some form of authentication is always required.
-                                               When enabled, the user can authenticate with either pubkey OR pam.
+                                               When disabled, the public key is always required.
-                                               If the account has no password/TOTP, this option has no effect, i.e: pubkey is used.
                                                Egress is not affected.